bencherdev/bencher/services/console/src/content/learn/infoq.md

 of what is going on in production than an instrumenting profiler.
 To continue our analogy from above, an instrumenting profiler is like watching a movie that was shot on an old 35mm hand cranked camera.
-Being hand cranked, it was nye impossible to consistently film at 24 frames per second.
+Being hand cranked, it was nigh impossible to consistently film at 24 frames per second.
 So cinematographers settled for around 18 frames per second.
 Likewise with an instrumenting profiler, you can view all of the proverbial frames, but everything has to run much slower.
-You run right into [the observer effect][wikipedia heisenbug].
+You can run right into [the observer effect][wikipedia heisenbug].

 [wikipedia heisenbug]: https://en.wikipedia.org/wiki/Heisenbug